 - Gently dry with clean lens cloth or soft towel

 How To Get Your Facial Recognition On Your Phone To Recognize Your Wearing A Mask

 One of the advantages of having a smartphone is their advanced facial recognition capabilities.
 Unfortunately, wearing a face mask can hinder your phone’s ability to recognize you, forcing you to either enter your passcode or remove your face mask, neither of which are ideal.
 However, many are not aware that there is a way around this already built in to your phone.
 All you have to do is go into your facial recognition settings and set up an alternate appearance.
 According to Nebraska Medicine, simply fold your mask in half and hold it over your face while the phone scans you, and then repeat on the other side of your face.
 This will create an alternate way for your phone to recognize you while wearing your mask.

 How To Safely Reuse Your Mask

 N95, KN95, and 3 Ply Face Masks are all technically disposable face masks that are not meant to be worn more than once.
 However, if you feel confident that your mask has not been contaminated, you can carefully place your mask in a paper bag away for a few days to allow the mask time to decontaminate.
 Just remember that disposable face masks should not be worn for more than 8 total hours of use.
 Additionally, if you have worn your disposable face mask in high traffic areas such as airports where your chances of exposure to the coronavirus increase, it is best to not reuse your mask.

 Source Ortho proudly supplies a wide variety of Personal Protective Equipment (PPE) to keep you and your loved ones safe at home or when out in public.
-From 3M N95, KN95, or 3 Ply face masks, to alcohol spray and wipes, face shields, and hand sanitizer; we have you covered.
+From 3M N95, KN95, or 3 Ply face masks, to alcohol spray, face shields, and hand sanitizer; we have you covered.
 Use code MASK20 for 20% off of all face masks.